Skip to main content

 You can find computer science degrees and related programs at all educational levels; however, the best option depends on you and your individual goals within the computer science field.

-Your undergraduate programs include an associate degree in computer science or a bachelor's degree in computer science.
+Undergraduate program options include an associate degree in computer science or a bachelor's degree in computer science.
 Some employers may offer entry-level positions to candidates with just an associate degree, while others will require or prefer a bachelor's level education.

-You can also choose to add a concentration if you want to specialize further.
 A master's degree can provide you with a broader range of courses and subjects within the field to dive deeper into and prepare you for advancement and leadership in your career.

 “This credential is often seen as a mechanism of providing proof that your skills in the discipline are at a level that the employer deems necessary to succeed in a defined role,” said Manning.

-With a huge demand for computer science skills and a wide range of job roles, the time is ripe for you to decide, "is computer science right for me?"
-If you're interested in combining your knowledge of computers, mathematics and networking, the answer might be yes.
+With a demand for computer science skills and a wide range of job roles, the time is ripe for you to decide, "is computer science right for me?"* If you're interested in combining your knowledge of computers, mathematics and networking, the answer might be yes.

 Discover more about SNHU’s bachelor's degree in computer science: Find out what courses you'll take, skills you’ll learn and how to request information about the program.